-Most of the recent research on nutrient cycling in tropical forest ecosystems has been conducted in the Neotropics and Southeast Asia (Zhou et al., 2006; Chave et al.,

-- 2010; Celentano et al., 2011; González-Rodríguez et al., 2011; Fontes et al., 2014; Vasconcelos et al., 2008), while African forests, especially montane rainforests in East Africa, have received much less attention (Schrumpf et al., 2006; Dawoe et al., 2010).
+Most of the recent research on nutrient cycling in tropical forest ecosystems has been conducted in the Neotropics and Southeast Asia (Zhou et al., 2006; Chave et al., 2010; Celentano et al., 2011; González-Rodríguez et al., 2011; Fontes et al., 2014; Vasconcelos et al., 2008), while African forests, especially montane rainforests in East Africa, have received much less attention (Schrumpf et al., 2006; Dawoe et al., 2010).
+Mt.
+Kilimanjaro offers the possibility to investigate nutrients cycles and litterfall along an elevation gradient where soils have a similar age and developed from the same parent material (Dawson, 1992).
 We are aware of only one study that published data on nutrient cycling with partial focus on litterfall in Mt.
 Kilimanjaro ecosystems (Schrumpf et al., 2006).
-That study, - along with various studies in other ecosystems, shows that anthropogenic changes in litterfall and its composition accelerate nutrient cycles (Allison and Vitousek, 2004; Forrester et al., 2005; Homeier et al., 2012).
-It remains unclear how agricultural land use and especially its intensification affects litter quantity, quality and the above- and belowground element cycles in tropical (agro)ecosystems. - Our primary objective was to assess the effect of climate and of agricultural land use on litterfall and nutrient and carbon cycles in the dominant ecosystems of Mt.
+Various studies in other ecosystems have shown that artificial nutrient addition accelerate nutrient cycles (Allison and Vitousek, 2004; Forrester et al., 2005; Homeier et al., 2012).
+It remains unclear how agricultural land use affects nutrient balances and its interrelation to litter quantity, quality and the above- and belowground element cycles in tropical (agro)ecosystems.

+Our primary objective was to assess the effect of climate and of agricultural land use on litterfall and nutrient and carbon cycles in the dominant ecosystems of Mt.
 Kilimanjaro.
 Therefore, we (1) collected the annual litter deposition and examined the litterfall dynamics throughout the year, (2) measured the annual C and nutrient return and (3) compared differences between natural and managed ecosystems and address implications for the ecosystem nutrient cycle.